1. EN

 TC Energy is committed to protecting the environment.

-In addition, an Environmental Protection Plan (EPP) is under development to identify the necessary environmental protection measures to be implemented for the Project, which ensures responsible construction and results in a return to equivalent land capability.
+In addition, an Environmental Protection Plan (EPP) was development to identify the necessary environmental protection measures to be implemented for the Project, which ensures responsible construction and results in a return to equivalent land capability.

 Working with Indigenous groups

-We welcome input and support from Indigenous groups so we can identify specific concerns, environmental sensitivities and culturally important areas along potential route options.
-We will provide opportunities to Indigenous groups to provide feedback throughout engagement and during the regulatory process.
+We welcomed input and support from Indigenous groups to identify specific concerns, environmental sensitivities and culturally important areas along potential route options.
+We provided opportunities to Indigenous groups to provide feedback throughout engagement and during the regulatory process.
 Learn more about how we work with Indigenous groups.

 Safety is our number one value

-For more than 70 years, TC Energy has been a leader in the safe and reliable operation of North American energy infrastructure.
+For more than 75 years, TC Energy has been a leader in the safe and reliable operation of North American energy infrastructure.
 From design and construction, to operations and maintenance, safety is integral to everything we do.
-The Project will be designed, constructed and operated in a safe and environmentally responsible manner.
-Learn more about our safety practices.
+The Project was designed, constructed and operated in a safe and environmentally responsible manner.

 Learn more about our safety practices.